mostly-ai/mostlyai-qa/.github/ISSUE_TEMPLATE/documentation.md

-name: 📚 Documentation
+---
+name: "	0x0001F4DA Documentation"
-description: Report an issue related to our documentation.
+about: Report an issue related to our documentation.

-body:
-- type: textarea
-  attributes:
-    label: 📚 The doc issue
-    description: >
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
+Please provide a clear and concise description of what the bug is.

+**Expected behavior**
-      A clear and concise description of what content in our documentation is an issue.
+A clear and concise description of what you expected to see.
-  validations:
-    required: true
-- type: textarea
-  attributes:
-    label: Suggest a potential alternative/fix
-    description: >
-      Tell us how we could improve the documentation in this regard.
-- type: markdown
-  attributes:
-    value: >
-      Thanks for contributing 🎉!